 Asbestos provision estimates the liability related to all settlement costs on outstanding open and future cases in relations with the Company's ongoing asbestos litigations.
-During the year ended February 28, 2023, the Company recorded the estimated settlement costs for unreported claims relating to its Asbestos legal claims.
-Previously, the Company only recognized the estimated settlement costs relating to reported claims.
 With the assistance of an actuary, the Company calculated the asbestos provision using the closed with indemnity (CWI) claim decay method and a 6.0% discount rate with the following significant assumptions:

 - Expected number of future claims.
-A reasonably possible change of 1% has an impact on the total liability of \$706. - Projected average CWI severity.
-A reasonably possible change of 1% has an impact on the total liability of \$706. - Decay rate represents the rate at which the number of claims will decrease.
-A reasonably possible change of 1% has an impact on the total liability of \$7,020. - The inflation rate.
-A reasonably possible change of 1% has an impact on the total liability of \$6,313.
+Based on the different scenarios analyzed by the Company, a change of 1% in this assumption has an estimated impact on the total liability from \$1,100 to \$1,400. - Projected average CWI severity.
+Based on the different scenarios analyzed by the Company, a change of 1% in this assumption has an estimated impact on the total liability from \$1,100 to \$1,400. - Decay rate represents the rate at which the number of claims will decrease.
+Based on the different scenarios analyzed by the Company, a change of 1% in this assumption has an estimated impact on the total liability from \$7.800 to \$14.300. - The inflation rate.
+Based on the different scenarios analyzed by the Company, a change of 1% in this assumption has an estimated impact on the total liability from \$7,300 to \$12,900.